ms-iot/content/en-US/Samples/OpenCV.md

 2. Press F5 to run the program on your machine.

-    Press the "Test Image" button to see the test image
+    Press the "Test Image" button to see the test image.

     ![View Test Image]({{site.baseurl}}/Resources/images/opencv/sample_app_1.png)

-    Press the "Canny" button to see the Canny edges on the test image
+    Press the "Canny" button to see the Canny edges on the test image.

     ![View Canny Results]({{site.baseurl}}/Resources/images/opencv/sample_app_2.png)

-    Press the "Detect" button to see the detected faces and bodies in the image indicated by rectangles
+    Press the "Detect" button to see the detected faces and bodies in the image indicated by rectangles.

     ![View Detection Results]({{site.baseurl}}/Resources/images/opencv/sample_app_3.png)

-    Close the app once you're done validating its correct operation
+    Close the app once you're done validating its correct operation.

 ## Deploy the app to your Windows 10 IoT Core Device